 That’s why we call corn nature’s renewable building block.

-CRA is comprised of five member companies, including Archer Daniels Midland Company, Cargill, Ingredion Incorporated, Roquette America, Inc. and Tate & Lyle Americas.
+CRA is comprised of six member companies, including Archer Daniels Midland Company, Cargill, Grain Procession Corporation, Ingredion Incorporated, Roquette America, Inc. and Tate & Lyle Americas.
 For decades, corn refiners have been perfecting the process of separating corn into its component parts to create a myriad of value-added products.
 Our member companies accomplish all of this with more than 8,000 hardworking employees and one and a half billion bushels of corn, or about ten percent of America’s corn crop.
 Yet together, our industry supports an additional quarter-million American jobs and an annual economic impact of $54 billion.
 While our members are the biggest names in value-added agriculture, they have kept their rural hearts.

 Data current as of September 2018.